David-Lor/TelegramBot-Webhook-Updates-Receiver-Service/README.md

 - Integrate with ngrok (auto-load domain from Free plan)
 - Allow creating and/or using self-signed certificates
 - Make the service a library that can be imported on existing bots, so no microservice pattern would be required
+- Refactor example (do not use other branch) when `davidlor/python-git-app` Docker image supports arbitrary Python script running

 ## Changelog